Numerical integration (quadrature) for C++20.

 T midpoint_rule(F&& f, T a, T b);

-With dual numbers, you can compute derivatives of integrals automatically:
+Because dual numbers satisfy ordered_field, you can compute derivatives of integrals automatically:

 #include <integration/integrate.hpp>